 “The scientific findings about p53 and DNA repair capacity in elephants are important because, in my opinion, DNA repair capacity is one of the critical aspects of relative susceptibility/resistance to human cancer” she said in a statement for this publication.

 Buehring’s research investigates viruses as cancer causing agents, so she questions whether elephants may have developed cancer resistance due to infections with viruses “analogous to those that are major causes of fatal human cancers, e.g. hepatitis B and C, human papilloma virus.”
-Her most recent work provided the first link between infection with bovine leukemia virus and human breast cancer risk (Buehring 2015).
+Her most recent work provided the first link between infection with bovine leukemia virus and human breast cancer risk (Buehring 2015), if you want to rebuild it after surgery think about breast augmentation NYC.

 p53’s identification in the ancient elephant genome also provides additional evidence of its role in the evolution of multicellularity.